 Locating the Corpus Christi Monastery in Madrid wasn’t easy, we walked on small unnamed streets where local spoke little English, Google maps was vague at best, and almost gave up on our cookie quest.
 We got lost a couple of times and at one point we asked Rani if all this was worth it, maybe we could just find a local market where other nuns ell cookies?
 But in the end we persevered and found this tiny monastery in the heart of Madrid.

-Here is a look at a few photos from our hunt for mysterious cookies made by nuns at the Monasterio Del Corpus Christi in Madrid, Spain.
+Here is a look at a few photos from our quest for mysterious cookies made by nuns at the Monasterio Del Corpus Christi in Madrid, Spain.

 Walking through narrow alleys and streets in Madrid with Google maps that is at best vague.